+Figure E.01: Radial ZOI and Damage Time vs. SF for Class A Motors E-3

+Figure E.02: Radial ZOI and Damage Time vs. SF for Class B Motors E-4

+Figure E.03: Radial ZOI and Damage Time vs. SF for Class C Motors E-5

+Figure E.04: Radial ZOI and Damage Time vs. SF for Class A Dry Transformers E-6

+Figure E.05: Radial ZOI and Damage Time vs. SF for Class B Dry Transformers E-7

+Figure E.06: Radial ZOI and Damage Time vs. SF for Class C Dry Transformers E-8

+Figure E.07: Radial ZOI and Damage Time vs. SF for Generic Transients E-9

+Figure E.08: Radial ZOI and Damage Time vs. SF for TCCL Transients E-10

+Figure E.09: Radial ZOI and Damage Time vs. SF for Group 1 Electrical Enclosures E-11

+Figure E.10: Radial ZOI and Damage Time vs. SF for Group 2 Electrical Enclosures E-12

+Figure E.11: Radial ZOI and Damage Time vs. SF for Group 1 Electrical Enclosures E-13

+Figure E.12: Radial ZOI and Damage Time vs. SF for Closed Large Electrical Enclosures E-14

+Figure E.13: Radial ZOI and Damage Time vs. SF for Open Large Electrical Enclosures E-15

+Figure E.14: Radial ZOI and Damage Time vs. SF for Closed Medium Electrical Enclosures E-16

+Figure E.15: Radial ZOI and Damage Time vs. SF for Open Medium Electrical Enclosures E-17

+Figure E.16: Radial ZOI and Damage Time vs. SF for Small Electrical Enclosures E-18

-Set E: Overview and Assumptions
+Table/Plot Set E: Overview and Assumptions

-To develop table/plot set E, calculations were performed to determine the longest radial distance at which a target will be damaged or a secondary combustible will ignite when corresponds to a specified SF.
-Each table and plot provides the radial ZOIs corresponding to SFs ranging from 0.02 to for one of the fixed or transient ignition sources listed in Attachment 5.
-Table/plot set E is used to conservatively estimate the SF for a target or secondary combustible located within the radial ZOI based on its distance from the ignition source (Step 2.6.1).
+To develop table/plot set E, calculations were performed to determine the longest radial distance at which a target will be damaged or a secondary combustible will ignite when exposed to the thermal radiation from of an ignition source fire whose HRR profile corresponds to a specified SF.
+This target distance is referred to as the radial (or horizontal) ZOI for the specified SF and corresponding HRR profile.
+Each table and plot provides the radial ZOIs corresponding to SFs ranging from 0.02 to 0.75 for one of the fixed or transient ignition sources listed in Attachment 5.
+Table/plot set E is used to conservatively estimate the SF for a target or secondary combustible located within the radial ZOI for the 98th percentile HRR, based on its distance from the ignition source (Step 2.6.1).

+The tables also provide the time at which the target will be damaged or will ignite.
+This time is used in the calculation of the NSP (Step 2.7.1).

-The assumptions and background for the calculations performed to develop the tables and plots in set D are discussed in Section 06.03.05 of IMC 0308, Attachment 3, Appendix F. , the same assumptions were made as in the development of the tables and plots for the radial ZOI of fixed and transient ignition sources in set A.
+The assumptions and background for the calculations performed to develop the tables and plots in set D are discussed in Section 06.03.05 of IMC 0308, Attachment 3, Appendix F. Because these calculations were based on the adjusted solid flame radiation model and the heat soak method, the same assumptions were made as in the development of the tables and plots for the radial ZOI of fixed and transient ignition sources in set A.